FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 ## Long Search Duration

-The proliferation of software DUTs, with frequent software updates and a {::comment}
+The proliferation of software DUTs, with frequent software updates and a

+{::comment}

-    [MB21]: Is this really new?
+    MB21: Is this really new?

-    [VP]: Not sure, ask Maciek
+    VP: Not sure, ask Maciek

-    [MK]: Changed “emergence” to “proliferation”.
+    MK: Changed "emergence" to "proliferation".
 And yes, the proliferation and their importance is new.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 number of different frame processing modes and configurations, has increased both the number of performance tests required to verify the DUT update and the frequency of running those tests.
 This makes the overall test execution time even more important than before.

-The throughput definition per [RFC2544] restricts the potential {::comment}
+The throughput definition per [RFC2544] restricts the potential

+{::comment}

-    [MB22]: Won’t age well
+    MB22: Won't age well

-    [VP]: I agree, should be reformulated, not sure how.
+    VP: I agree, should be reformulated, not sure how.

-    [MK]: Accepted proposed text change.
+    MK: Accepted proposed text change.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 for time-efficiency improvements.

 {::comment}

-    [MB23]: Concretely, be affirmative if we provide an elaborated def, otherwise this statement can be removed.
+    MB23: Concretely, be affirmative if we provide an elaborated def, otherwise this statement can be removed.

-    [VP]: Reformulate to affirm and point.
+    VP: Reformulate to affirm and point.

-    [MK]: Agree.
+    MK: Agree.
 This is problem statement, not solution description, so removed this paragraph.
-    [MK]: Removed.
+    MK: Removed.

 {:/comment}

 The bisection method, when used in a manner unconditionally compliant with [RFC2544], is excessively slow  due to two main factors.

 {::comment}

-    [MB24]: Can we have a reference?
+    MB24: Can we have a reference?

-    [VP]: Find references.
+    VP: Find references.

-    [MK]: Added wording connecting to the following paragraphs with explanations.
+    MK: Added wording connecting to the following paragraphs with explanations.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 Firstly, a significant amount of time is spent on trials with loads that, in retrospect, are far from the final determined throughput.

 {::comment}

-    [MB25]: Define "users".
+    MB25: Define "users".

-    [VP]: Yes, we should be more careful around role names.
+    VP: Yes, we should be more careful around role names.

-    [MK]: Added text.
+    MK: Added text.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}